Search Docs

 }

 • id - the unique id of the custom item.
 Note that it is highly recommended that every unique EditorComponent has a unique id.
-Parameter does not have a default value.
+By default it contains a random value.

 • scope - the scope of this component.
-Every new value will trigger recomposition of all the lambda parameters below.
-If you need to access EditorScope to construct the scope, use LocalEditorScope.
-Consider using Compose State objects in the lambda parameters below for granular recompositions over updating the scope, since scope change triggers full recomposition of the custom item.
+Every new value will trigger recomposition of all ScopedPropertys such as visible, enterTransition, and exitTransition.
+Consider using Compose State objects in the lambdas for granular recompositions over updating the scope, since scope change triggers full recomposition of the component.
 Ideally, scope should be updated when the parent scope (scope of the parent component CanvasMenu - CanvasMenu.Scope) is updated and when you want to observe changes from the Engine.
-Parameter does not have a default value.
+By default it is derived from the parent component scope.

 • visible - whether the custom item should be visible.
 Default value is always true.